• Skip to primary navigation

 When you have an overabundance of eggs from a new store sale, Easter clear outs (check out the sales cycle list here), or just not eating as quickly as your hens are producing, you need to find ways to preserve those eggs without wasting the poor chicken's hard work.

-But you don't have to rely on simply hard boiling eggs as a snack when your family is feeling little peckish.
+But you don’t have to rely on simply hard-boiling eggs as a snack when your family is feeling a little peckish.
 You have a variety of ways to make eggs work for you beyond a quick scramble for dinner or egg salad forever.
 Let me help you hatch a few ideas to make your eggs work better for you!

 How to Store Eggs

-Before we start, if you have fresh farm eggs from your own chickens, you can just store them on the counter.
+Before we start, if you have fresh farm eggs from your own chickens, you can store them on the counter (without washing!).
 The membrane coating on them called “bloom” keeps the egg naturally protected in the nest, and it works on your counter, too!
 Simply brush off any debris before placing on your counter.
-If it's any dirtier than that, follow these cleaning steps.
+If it’s any dirtier than that, follow these cleaning steps.

 9 Ways to Preserve Eggs